hearvox/sound-shares/readme.md

 ## Description ##

 <em>Notice: This plugin works only for Twitter right now.
-As of December 2017, <a href="https://developers.facebook.com/bugs/1963535797258090/">Facebook no longer allows embedded videos</a> to play in external link previews (including those from YouTube and Videos).
+As of December 2017, <a href="https://developers.facebook.com/bugs/1963535797258090/">Facebook no longer allows external videos</a> to play in link previews (including YouTube and Vimeo).
 You can still use Sound Shares to embed audio players in tweets.</em>

 Sound Shares adds an audio player to social-site shares of your posts.

 Enter an audio-file URL into a post's Sound Shares box.
 This plugin then inserts tags into your post's HTML so social sites embed your audio in their link previews.

-<em>Note: Works only for secure HTTPS sites.</em>
+<strong>Note: Twitter requires your site be secure HTTPS for audio embed to work.</strong>

 ### Settings screen ###